 What counts as a first DUI differs by state.
 Obviously, if it’s the first time you’ve ever been convicted drunk driving, your current offense will count as a first DUI.
 But what if you have a prior DUI from a long time ago?
 Will the court treat your current DUI as a first—or a second—offense?
 It depends.

 In some states, DUI convictions “wash out” after a certain number of years.
 For instance, in a state with a wash-out period of ten years, a 12-year-old prior wouldn’t count: The court would treat your present offense as a first DUI.
 In states that don’t have DUI wash-out periods, a second DUI counts as a second offense regardless of when the first happened.
+(Read more about how long DUIs stay on your record.)

 The consequences and penalties of a first-offense DUI vary by state.
 Read the about the first-offense laws in your state.